tzabbi/dotfiles/README.md

-# Welcome to my dotfiles!
+# Welcome to my dotfiles

 Note that there are some initial steps you'll need to clone my entire config.

 ## Prerequisites

-* Git
+- Git
-* stow
+- stow

 ## Usage

-1. Clone this repo in our home directory.
+1. Clone this repository in our home directory.
 1. Change dir to the root directory of this repos.
 1. Run `./setup.sh`.